DontCallMeJennay/Now-Playing/README.md

 * ~~Figure out how to handle asynchronous updating with Vue~~
 * ~~Get a working page going with two services~~
 * ~~Set up OAuth and modify GETs so any user can access their stuff~~ authorization isn't always required for read access.
-* Research and add 1-3 more services
+* Research and add social media info
+* Consider making combined displays, e.g., streams from all sources, online friends from all sources
+* When all features work on Heroku, start on Electron app